-Skillbuilders resumes on Thursday, March 13th at 10:00 at a new location!
-Due to the renovations at the Library, the programs will be presented at Drury Place at Alvamar, 1510 St.Andrews Drive.
+Skillbuilders resumes on Thursday, September 11 at 10:00 in the newly renovated library!
 Skillbuilders is a 10-week series of programs for anyone experiencing significant life changes.
 Those who have lost a loved one by death or who are making adjustments to illness or who are adapting to being a single person, often find that grief is not the only thing that must be faced.
 Common daily occurrences take on a different meaning and cause unexpected anxiety.
 Why is it so hard to make decisions that seemed easy before the changes?

 Attend all of the programs or only those topics that are of interest.
 No registration is required and all programs are free.

 Transportation is available by calling the Douglas County Senior Services, 785-865-6925.

 Skillbuilders meets 10:00-11:30am each Thursday from September 11 through November 13 in Meeting Room B on the lower level of the library.